davidmalcolm/texi2rst/output/an-inline-function-is-as-fast-as-a-macro.rst

 override this with :option:`-fno-default-inline`; see :ref:`Options Controlling C++ Dialect <c++-dialect-options>`.

-GCC does not inline any functions when not optimizing unless you specify the always_inline attribute for the function, like this:
+GCC does not inline any functions when not optimizing unless you specify the :samp:`always_inline` attribute for the function, like this:

 .. code-block:: c++